Tainui: Kīngitanga

-Tainui were the tribe responsible for the setting up of the Kīngitanga in 1858 – a pan-Māori movement of mainly central North Island iwi who aimed at establishing a separate Māori nation with a Māori King.
-The key aim was the refusal of the kingites to sell land to the government.
-The first Māori king was the great Waikato warrior Te Wherowhero who came from a great line of rangatira.
+Tainui were the tribe responsible for setting up the Kīngitanga in 1858 – a pan-Māori movement of mainly central North Island iwi who aimed at establishing a separate Māori nation with a Māori king.
+The key aim was the refusal of the Kingites to sell land to the government.
+The first Māori king was the Waikato warrior Te Wherowhero, who came from a line of prominent rangatira.
 Tainui, who had conquered much Taranaki land, sent warriors to help fight the settlers and British soldiers in Taranaki to prevent minor chiefs selling land to the government.
 Missionaries at Te Awamutu told the Kīngitanga they would be considered rebels by the government after they refused to take an oath of allegiance to the Crown.
-Te Awamutu was a missionary settlement built by the missionaries and Māori Christians in July 1839 after they observed Tainui cannibals who had been fighting at Rotorua, return with 60 backpacks of human remains and proceed to cook and eat them in the Otawhao pa.
+Te Awamutu was a missionary settlement built by the missionaries and Māori Christians in July 1839 after they observed Tainui cannibals who had been fighting at Rotorua return with 60 backpacks of human remains and proceed to cook and eat them in the Otawhao pa.

 British invasion of the Waikato

-The growith of the king movement led Governor Thomas Gore Browne to conclude that they would have to be compelled to submit to British rule.
+The growth of the king movement led Governor Thomas Gore Browne to conclude that they would have to be compelled to submit to British rule.
 After attempting to achieve a peace settlement through "kingmaker" Wiremu Tamihana, in mid-1861 he sent an ultimatum to the movement's leaders.
 When it was rejected he began drawing up plans to invade the Waikato and depose the king.
-After a pause, these plans were continued by his successor Governor George Grey, who used troops from the newly formed Commissariat Transport Corps to start construction work on the so-called Great South Road from Drury to the Kingite border at the Mangatawhiri Stream near Pokeno.
+After a pause, these plans were continued by his successor Governor George Grey, who used troops from the newly formed Commissariat Transport Corps to start construction work on the so-called Great South Road from Drury to the Kingite border at the Mangatāwhiri Stream near Pōkeno.

 Events in early 1863 brought tensions to a head.
-In March Kingites obstructed the construction of a police station at Te Kohekohe, near Meremere, and raided the property at Te Awamutu occupied by magistrate and Commissioner John Gorst.
-The raiders, led by Rewi Maniapoto and Wiremu Kīngi, sent a message to Gorst—who was absent at the time—to quit the property or risk death; Grey recalled Gorst to Auckland soon after.
+In March Kingites obstructed the construction of a police station at Te Kohekohe, near Meremere.
+Rewi Maniapoto, accompanied by Wiremu Kīngi Te Rangitāke, led a raid on the property at Te Awamutu occupied by magistrate and Commissioner John Gorst.
+The raiders sent a message to Gorst—who was absent at the time—to quit the property or risk death; Grey recalled Gorst to Auckland soon after.
 On 4 June, British troops attacked Tainui Māori at Tataraimaka.